TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/9-CrosscuttingConcerns/2-validating-domain-objects.rst

 - :php:`getOptions()`

 The main method is `validate`, which is called by the framework.
-The value which is to be validated is passed along to said method, and it is the validator's job to check if that value is valid.
+The value which is to be validated is passed along to the said method, and it is the validator's job to check if that value is valid.

 .. note::

-    Although the interface states, that the method `validate` should return a :php:`\TYPO3\CMS\Extbase\Error\Result` object, it's not common practice to do so because most people who create custom validators extend the class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`.
+    Although the interface states, that the method `validate` should return a :php:`\TYPO3\CMS\Extbase\Error\Result` object, it is not a common practice to do so, because most people who create custom validators extend the class :php:`\TYPO3\CMS\Extbase\Validation\Validator\AbstractValidator`.

     This enables you to call the addError()` method and let the abstract